 Here’s the plan:

 - Submerge your bird breast side down in cold water.
 A large pot or the sink should do the trick.
-Make sure the turkey is totally submerged (use a baking dish to weigh it down if you have to).
+Make sure the turkey is totally submerged and still in its wrapping, per Butterball (use a baking dish to weigh it down if you have to).

 - Change the water every 30 minutes.
 This is key for food safety, so be sure to set an alarm for yourself so you don’t forget.

 Note: It should take approximately 30 minutes per pound to completely thaw.
-So, for a ten-pound turkey, you're looking at about 5 hours of thawing time.
+So, for a 10-pound turkey, you're looking at about 5 hours of thawing time.